Welcome to ClimateCultures!

 A global pattern of stripes certainly can’t speak for the experiences in every part of the planet, or of the most vulnerable places, people, species or habitats.
-Some of us are feeling the wake of disruptions that have already happened and continue to grow, others are just now experiencing the advancing bow wave of change, while others have yet to feel anything.
+Some of us are feeling the wake of disruptions that have already happened and continue to grow, others are just now experiencing the advancing bow wave of change, while others have yet to feel anything — and yet, it is coming.
 So the ClimateCultures stripes are more ambiguous than the original graphic, more variegated, more churned up across time and space.
 The picture has shifted: blurred through whorls and eddies, either advancing or holding back the trend in places, mixing the rising tide into breakers across the shifting shores.

 A changing landscape